 Money and banking can be such a source of anxiety when you are new to traveling in a Spanish-speaking country, I am surprised that I don’t see more on the subject.
 Maybe it's just embarrassment.
 Many travel writers understandably don't want to convey any lack of confidence they may feel from time to time.
-I certainly lacked confidence and feel you should know it's completely okay.
+I certainly lacked confidence, heard others finally confess the same, and feel you should know it's completely understandable.

 Others have had their banking processes wired down for so long that they don’t remember how it felt the first time a foreign ATM took their debit card.

 I do, and I took copious, shaky notes during the panic attack to make sure I never forgot it.
 Maybe other people know enough not to get down to their last 500 peso note (it sounded like a lot more money at the time).
 Maybe they can divide any number by 18.5 without error in seconds.

 In my blogs, I try to offer you the uncut version of what it was like at first as a single expat, taken from my archive of notebooks.
 Going it alone is very different from arriving to Mexico as part of a couple.
 You have no one to calm you down, and no one to offer solutions you’d quickly think of on your own if you weren’t so freaked out

 You're off -balance so take extra pre-cautions.

 A number of new expats have confessed to me of freezing up on pass codes, 800 numbers and the general process of banking that is second nature when they are at home.